salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 [img-bin-digits]:images/binary-digital-random-zeroes-1-ones-numbers-0-1254484.png

-So, in this module, we will learn how variables are stored in Computer Memory, what binary numbers are, and what does this all have to do with data types.
+So, in this module, we will learn what binary numbers are, how variables are stored in Computer Memory, and what this all has to do with data types.

 ### After this module, you should be able to